History of Kaohsiung: Economy

-Fertilizer

 Cultural and artistic development

 In early times, there were few cultural activities in the Kaohsiung region, so residents' opportunities to participate in such activities were likely small as well.
 As a result, Kaohsiung was called a "cultural desert" in early times.
 However, the efforts of the Kaohsiung government and artistic organizations turned the region into a center of Chinese culture beginning in the 1980s.
 An art museum has been established, as well as a science and technology exhibit and other large-scale exhibitions.